WahidaAkhter/pantry-pal/README.md

 - 🔍 **Keyword Search** — Search thousands of recipes by name using the Spoonacular API
 - 🥕 **Pantry Mode** — Enter ingredients you have on hand and discover what you can cook
-- 🤖 **AI Recipe Generator** — Describe any craving and Google Gemini AI generates a full recipe with steps, ingredients & tips
+- 🤖 **AI Recipe Generator** — Describe any craving and Google Gemma 3 (via OpenRouter) generates a full recipe with steps, ingredients & tips
 - 📖 **Detailed Recipe View** — See full instructions, ingredient lists, prep/cook times, and nutritional info
 - 🌙 **Dark Mode UI** — Sleek dark-themed interface with smooth animations and glassmorphism effects
 - 📱 **Fully Responsive** — Looks great on all screen sizes